swat-ds/liblab/index.md

 *No readings this week.* We will spend our time getting to know Observable and some of its quirks.
 Also, since our projects require us to get our hands dirty with data, we will chat about how we use data in our daily life and what we will need to consider to choose a dataset for our project.

-To that end, Lisa Gitelman and Virginia Jackson write in the introduction for *'Raw Data'Is an Oxymoron*,
+To that end, Lisa Gitelman and Virginia Jackson write in the introduction for *'Raw Data Is an Oxymoron*,
 >"Data need to be imagined as data to exist and function as such, and the imagination of data entails an interpretive base."

 *For next week:*
 - What do the authors mean when they write that "data need to be imagined"?
-- Find an Observalble notebook that is data-driven and appeals to you.
+- Find an Observable notebook that is data-driven and appeals to you.
 You can always begin in the [explore](https://observablehq.com/explore) section of Observablehq.com but feel free to look elsewhere.